 We are a leading practice for community-centered design that actively connects and engages people.
 At HATO we believe that design involves each and every individual it touches.
 We create projects and processes that incorporate this in order to develop brand identities, digital platforms and interactive experiences.”

-What struck me about this week’s first lecture was how involved HATO were in commnuity engagement.
-They purchased a risograph printer and soon saw the commerical possibilities of its use.
+What struck me about this week’s first lecture was how involved HATO was in community engagement.
+They purchased a risograph printer and soon saw the commercial possibilities of its use.
 This enabled them to work with the community and create a community through a simple business model of design and print.